gregtatum/cpu-6502-rs/README.md

-# 6502 Emulator in Rust
+# (WIP) NES Emulator in Rust

-This is a 6502 emulator, debugger, and visualizer built in Rust.
-It features an ASM compiler, which takes in an .asm file, and can either output the binary machine code, or load it directly in memory and run it.
-This project started as an NES emulator, but I decided I was having more fun just building the CPU emulator, and stopped there.
-I spent more time on compiler and debugger, as I found that interesting.
+This is a side project to build an NES emulator.
+It's mostly me learning some low level fundamentals and having fun building some tooling with a debugger, and visualizer.
+I've built an ASM compiler, which takes in an .asm file, and can either output the binary machine code, or load it directly in memory and run it.
+The PPU isn't built yet, nor the sound, so the emulator doesn't really do anything yet.

 ![screenshot of debugger](screenshot.png)